uptick/js-jam/README.md

 `merge` may be called any number of times.
 Each subsequent call will overwrite any overlapping models.

-The sructure of the schema object is similar in some ways to the structure of a JSON-API object.
+The structure of the schema object is similar in some ways to the structure of a JSON-API object.
 Take for example the following definition of a movie:

 ```js